sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-schedule/business-service-monitoring-sdk.md

     parent: observe-schedule
 ---

+**COMMERCIAL FEATURE**: Access business service monitoring (BSM) in the packaged Sensu Go distribution.
+For more information, see [Get started with commercial features][4].

 Sensu's business service monitoring (BSM) feature uses a dedicated SDK of JavaScript-based expressions that provide additional functionality.

 BSM SDK expressions are defined in [rule templates][3], so they act in the context of determining whether aggregate data derived from a service component’s selection of Sensu Go events should trigger a rule-based event.